 A Transformative Strategic Leader

-First and foremost, a Vice President of CRM fundamentally changes the way an organization thinks about it’s customers.
+First and foremost, CRM leaders fundamentally changes the way an organization thinks about it’s customers.
 They are a change agent in every sense of the word.
 They influence senior leaders and provide the guiding light to develop and deliver more personalized customer experiences.
 Changing the way an organization thinks about its customers it’s not as easy as it sounds, especially in the field where associates are not accustomed to a different level of consumer engagement, and in fact, often resist it.
-It’s the job of the CRM chief to embed this new way of thinking within the culture of the organization.
+It’s the job of CRM leaders to embed this new way of thinking within the culture of the organization.

 Know How To Market to Multiple Touch Points